chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/StreamerInceptionModel.rst

 Implementation
 --------------

 ``chombo-discharge`` uses a Particle-In-Cell method to solve the inception integral.
 A particle is placed within each cell in the grid and integrated along the electric field lines until the particle exits the domain or the effective ionization coefficient :math:`\alpha(E)` becomes negative.
+The running integration tracker is stored locally for each particle and is added to for each integration step.
+When the particle exits the domain or has a negative :math:`\alpha` it is flagged and its integration is finished.
 The integration is executed for both polarities (+/-) with time step and integration algorithm specified from user input, the latter either Euler or trapezoidal integration.

 The Euler algorithm gives: